 Remarkably, the track was completed in a mere 60 days, just in time for the first race to be held on November 9 and 10.
 When Major General W.M.
 Breckenridge and SCRAMP officers cut the ribbon on the new facility, 35,000 spectators and 100 entries had shown up.
 The success of the inaugural race sealed the track's future.
 While the track has undergone enhancements, it still retains its original sports car racing spirit.

-Now, 57 years later, Mazda Raceway Laguna Seca flourishes with major race events.
-From the humblest of beginnings to a world-renowned race track, SCRAMP continues to give back to the community, businesses and remains an economic engine for Monterey County.
+Now, 60 years later, Mazda Raceway Laguna Seca flourishes with major race events and continues to give back to the community.

 For more information or to plan your trip to Mazda Raceway Laguna Seca, please visit MazdaRaceway.com.